echodroff/chicago-breweries/README.md

 4. Run formatBrew.R with breweries.txt and GeocodeResults.csv as input to obtain breweries_final.csv (located in the R Shiny app folder called brews)

-5. The directory brews houses the material to run the Shiny app. app.R reads in breweries_final.csv and outputs the app.
+5. The directory 'brews/' houses the material to run the Shiny app. app.R reads in breweries_final.csv and outputs the app.
 To run this in R, run shiny::runApp('pathToShinyApp/app.R').
 Note that some additional columns are created in the app itself; at some point, the creation of these should be migrated over to formatBrew.R so that they're present in breweries_final.csv.